-Born in Boston and raised in Berkeley, I am a writer and the author of Comfort Me with Offal: Ruth Bourdain’s Guide to Gastronomy and Eatymology: The Dictionary of Modern Gastronomy.
+Born in Boston and raised in Berkeley, California, I’m the author of Comfort Me with Offal: Ruth Bourdain’s Guide to Gastronomy and Eatymology: The Dictionary of Modern Gastronomy.

-After keeping my identity secret for three years, I revealed myself to the New York Times in 2013 as the man behind the mystery of “Ruth Bourdain” (@ruthbourdain), the satirical Twitter mashup of food luminaries Anthony Bourdain and Ruth Reichl.
-I won a James Beard Award for the character – the first Beard Award for humor – in 2011.
+For three years, I maintained a secret identity as the mystery behind the “Ruth Bourdain” (@ruthbourdain), a Twitter parody mashup of food luminaries Anthony Bourdain and Ruth Reichl.
+Before revealing my true identity to the The New York Times, I won a James Beard Award—the first ever Beard Award for humor—for the character’s satirical tweets.

-Before becoming Ruth Bourdain, I was the founder and editor of The Food Section, a pioneering food blog about the world of food, from home cooking to restaurants, culinary travel, photography, history, books, or food politics.
+Before becoming Ruth Bourdain, I was the founder and editor of The Food Section, a pioneering food blog.
 Gourmet magazine called it “the consummate gastronomic blog,” and Food & Wine magazine named me a “Tastemaker.”
 Bon Appetit, Time, the Washington Post, Boston Globe, and USA Today are among the many magazines and newspapers that praised The Food Section.

 As a freelance journalist, my articles on food and travel have appeared in publications such as the New York Times, Washington Post, Olive magazine (BBC), and Time Out New York.